vaybhavshaw/Map_Reduce_Using_Thrift/README.md

 ## 4. Running the Code
 We created a config.file which specifies the following:
-1. First line mentions the scheduling policy.
-(0-Random 1-Load Balancing)
-2. Second line mentions the port numbers.
-(9106-Client-Server, 9107-Server-WorkerNode)
-which is separated by a single space
+First line mentions the scheduling policy.
+(0-Random 1-Load Balancing) Second line mentions the port numbers.
+(9106-Client-Server, 9107-Server-WorkerNode) which is separated by a single space
-3. From third line on, each line has a description of the hostnames and load value of each WorkerNode, separated by a single space.
-(​e.g​ ​csel-kh4250-06.cselabs.umn.edu 0.2​)
+From third line onwards, each line has a description of the hostnames and load value of each WorkerNode, separated by a single space. (​e.g​ ​csel-kh4250-06.cselabs.umn.edu 0.2​)
 Note: All the values are separated by a single space.

 To run the code, we need to follow the following steps:
 (Everything needs to be run from the directory in which the files are present)
 1. We first compile the project using the following syntax :